Everlast Pro Style Boxing Gloves

 Get ready to strike with Venum; these are some of the best beginner level to intermediate boxer gloves we’ve ever had the pleasure of using.
 While you won’t be sparring with Venum Challenger 2.0 Boxing Gloves anytime soon, you’ll have a grand slam of a time at the bags, giving you one of the best workouts of your life.
 We were sad to see that Venum didn’t include their famous sweat-reducing mesh interior, however, it’s all made up for in the wrist and hand stability department.

 You get six star-struck Venum styles to choose from, each sporting the large-scale velcro closure for a tight, even fit.
 If you’re looking for a low to medium-budget set of boxing gloves to get started, or give as a gift, you’ve found your perfect pair.
 From the hand contouring construction down to the attached thumb, this is everything you need in a boxing glove.
+Our selection of the best kickboxing gloves offers more great products like this so check it out.

 Large velcro closure for a tight fit